henryk/gggd/README.md

 ## Restricted group/Full member addresses

 Depending on your lynx configuration you will not be able to access restricted groups this way.
 Also: all email addresses in all messages will be mangled to protect against address harvesting.
 Both problems can be solved by logging into a Google account with access to the group.
-(Getting full email addresses may need additional permissions.)
+(Getting full email addresses probably needs group administrator permissions.)

 ````
 ./src/gggd.py -l -C cookies group-name